-Observer data is routinely used to validate landing declarations, but the main purpose of the observer programme is to collect length frequency data and information on by-catch and incidental catch, and discards.
-The observer programme is also plays an important role to ensure compliance with bird mitigation measures and record any transgressions of permit conditions.
+Observer data is sometimes used and compared with landing declarations, but the main purpose of the observer programme is to collect length frequency info, info on by-catch and incidental catch, and information on discards.
+The observer programme is also used to ensure compliance with bird mitigation measures.